 Make no mistake, I'll continue working on git-annex no matter what happens here.
 The only question is, will I be able to give it my full attention in this critical period?

 ...
 Well, that question has been answered.
 I'm working on git-annex full time for another year!
-And maybe a little beyond; it's up to you.
+And maybe a little beyond.

 There are so many features to add, and ways to improve git-annex, that I can't begin to list them all here, but here are a few: